13ack2basixs/BetaTrade/README.md

 Feel free to try it out and explore the app.
 Do let me know if you have any suggestions or possible improvements I can work on!

+> ⚠️ **Note:** The app is hosted on **Vercel**, which may take a few minutes to start up if it hasn’t been used recently (cold start).
+> If you appear to be stuck on the **login/register page**, please wait a few moments — the app will load shortly once the backend spins up.

 🔗 Live App: [https://betatrade.vercel.app](https://betatrade.vercel.app)